 Alternative To Startup Business Loan – Is There Any Other Way To Raise Capital?

 India has a plethora of options to fund your startup business.
-At Velocity, we recommend going for revenue-based financing if you want a flexible, highly scalable, 100% digital fundraising process.
 This founder-friendly approach lets founders raise funds without diluting equity or providing collateral, and the repayments happen as a percentage of monthly revenue.
 You can learn more about revenue-based financing in our ultimate guide to revenue-based financing.